History of Aroldis Chapman in Timeline

 2019: AL Reliever of the Year

-In 2019, Aroldis Chapman received the Mariano Rivera American League Reliever of the Year Award.
+In 2019, Chapman was named the AL Reliever of the Year.

 On July 11, 2020, it was reported that Aroldis Chapman had tested positive for COVID-19 during the COVID-19 pandemic.

-On August 26, 2021, Aroldis Chapman recorded his 300th career save, closing out a 7–6 victory against the Oakland Athletics.
+On August 26, 2021, Aroldis Chapman recorded his 300th career save in a 7–6 victory against the Oakland Athletics.

-In May 2022, Chapman went on the injured list due to Achilles tendinitis and lost the closer role to Clay Holmes.
+In May 2022, Aroldis Chapman was placed on the injured list due to achilles tendinitis and lost the closer role.

 On January 27, 2023, Aroldis Chapman signed a one-year contract with the Kansas City Royals.

-On June 30, 2023, the Kansas City Royals traded Aroldis Chapman to the Texas Rangers in exchange for Cole Ragans and Roni Cabrera.
+On June 30, 2023, the Royals traded Aroldis Chapman to the Texas Rangers in exchange for Cole Ragans and Roni Cabrera.

-In 2023, after signing with the Kansas City Royals and being traded to the Texas Rangers, Chapman won his second World Series championship with the Rangers.
+In 2023, Chapman won his second championship, the World Series, with the Texas Rangers.

 On January 31, 2024, Aroldis Chapman signed a one-year, $10.5 million contract with the Pittsburgh Pirates.